TargetPolymath/Automatic-Microscopy/README.md

 # Status
 1. This toolkit can control a G-Code-style serial-connected controller and camera to take photos with timing and position offsets.
 1. This toolkit can receive a series of images, determine their relative alignments (with or without human help), and stitch them into a single output image.

+# Finding your way around
+- Gallery: Examples of what this software can do.
+- Mechanical: Notes, descriptions, and software for the mechanical system I used for capture.
+- Software: Notes, descriptions, and software for the Repo.